 - Say the words "thank you" often each day as an expression of your gratitude.

-The novel coronavirus has evoked many emotions in us, including fear, which is a strong emotion and a reasonable reaction considering the gravity of the situation.
+The novel coronavirus has evoked many emotions in us, including fear, a strong emotion and a reasonable reaction considering the gravity of the situation.
 As we worked through this and other emotions, many of us began to spend time contemplating our lives.
-This practice encourages us to live in the moment and appreciate the many things we are grateful for, including friends and family.
+This practice encourages us to be mindful, live in the moment, and appreciate the many things we are grateful for, including friends and family.

 COVID-19 has offered many lessons and experiences to appreciate all we have to be grateful for in our life.
-Sometimes, we have to lose things and miss opportunities to understand what we had and what is important to us.
+Sometimes, we have to lose things and miss opportunities to understand what we had and what is essential in our lives.
+Today, our lives are still considerably affected by COVID, things in many cases are not as they were before, but we must be grateful for the improvements, as minor as they may be.

 Are you Emotionally Intelligent?